 The Board has adopted a board mandate outlining its responsibilities and defining its duties.
 The Board has five committees, being the Audit Committee, the Compensation Committee, the Corporate Governance and Nominating Committee, the Sustainable Development Committee and the Investment Committee.
 Each committee has a charter which outlines the committee's mandate, procedures, and provides access to outside resources.
 The Board has also adopted a code of ethics, which governs the ethical behavior of all employees, management and directors.
 Separate trading blackout and disclosure policies are also in place.
 The Corporation's corporate governance practices are detailed on the Corporation's website (www.osiskomining.com).
 The Corporation's directors have expertise in exploration, metallurgy, mining, accounting, legal, banking, financing and the securities industry.
 The Board and each committee meet four times a year, and more often, as required.

-Assessment of 2020 Key Objectives by the Compensation Committee
+Assessment of 2021 Key Objectives by the Compensation Committee

 The Compensation Committee assessed management's performance based on a "team" basis.
 This approach fosters strong relationships among senior executives, to the long-term benefit of the shareholders.
-To determine the percentage of annual incentive compensation paid to each NEO, the Compensation Committee considered, for each 2020 key objective, the allocation and achievement rate.
-During the 2020 Financial Year, 10 of 14 objectives were met or exceeded, and four objectives we not met.
-While a large portion of the Corporation's annual incentive program focus for achievement since 2015 has been in asset development, in consideration of the Corporation's strong accomplishments in this area, beginning in 2021 the Compensation Committee believes it appropriate to increase the emphasis on shareholder returns and financial performance objectives while the development of its assets continues.
+To determine the percentage of annual incentive compensation paid to each NEO, the Compensation Committee considered, for each 2021 key objective, the allocation and achievement rate.
+During the 2021 F'inancial Year, 7 of 10 objectives were met or exceeded, two were partially met and one objective was not met.
+In 2021, the Compensation committee re-emphasized a large portion of the Corporation's annual incentive program on shareholder returns and financial performance objectives while the development of its assets continues.
+During review by the Compensation Committee at the beginning of 2021 of the 2021 Key Objectives and management's proposed targets for 2021 Key Objectives for the purposes of calculating 2021 year-end executive cash bonus payments, the Compensation Committee and Board approved that 50% of the bonus component for the CEO and executives be dependent on the achievement of a 50% increase in share price from December 31, 2020 and the bonus award be 0% if the target is not achieved.
+Therefore, the achievement for the 50% increase in share price from December 31, 2020 and the bonus award be 0% if the target is not achieved.

 Objective Allocation (%) Achievement (%)

-A. Complete 2020 infill program 5% 5%
+Α. Complete 2021 infill program for feasibility study 5% 6%

-B. Add 500,000oz to Windfall resources 15% 30%

-C. Permit additional Lynx bulk sample, collect sample 5% 3%

-D. Complete feasibility work 5% 2%

-E. Complete new financings of at least \$75 million 10% 25%
+В. Arrange power line agreement 5% 4%

-F. Maintain a solid financial position with cash and equity position of at least \$75 million 10% 15%
+C. Maintain a solid financial position with cash and equity position of at least \$200 million 10% 10%

-G. Increase market capitalization to at least \$1.5 billion 10% 10%

-H. Coverage by 15 analysts 5% 3%
+D. Complete new financings of at least \$100 million 10% 20%

-I. Increase share price by 50% 15% 0%
+E. Increase share price by 50% 50% 0%

-J. Focus on becoming an industry leader in sustainability 4% 4%
+F. Complete IBA 4% 3%

-K. Safe work environment 4% 4%
+G. Safe work environment 4% 4%

-L. Maintain stakeholder relations 4% 4%
+Н. Maintain stakeholder relations 4% 4%

-M. Employee engagement 4% 4%
+١. Employee engagement 4% 4%

-N. Corporate governance 4% 4%
+J. Corporate governance 4% 4%

-Total 100% 115%
+Total 100% 59%